augur521/images/README.md

 ======

 Plan to add some knowledge of Photoshop, Illustrator<br/>
-Some CSS or JS effects of template for images
+Some CSS or JS effects of templates for images